JaKobyBoydd/osticket-prereqs/README.md

 <p>
 After enabling IIS, you can now download all the necessary files.
 It must be noted that in regards to the PHP 7.3.8 file, you need to create a PHP folder in the root of the C drive.
 After creating that folder, download the file, extract all, and unzip it into the PHP folder.
 When downloading MYSQL, make sure to choose the "Typical" setup and "Standard" Configuration.
+Remember the username and password for MySQL because it will be needed when setting up Heidi SQL.
 Once that is done, open IIS as an Admin by typing IIS in the windows search bar and click on PHP Manager.
 Register new PHP and choose the highlighted file found in the PHP folder on the C drive as shown in the image below.
 Reload IIS and stop/start server.
 </p>
 <br />
 <p>